jfdoyle3/blackjack/README.md

   - Create Deck using objCards to make 52 unique cards in Deck OR

-    ​						Create a new cards  when needed keeping track for no duplicates, simulate a 52 a deck of cards.
+    ​	Ceate a new cards  when needed keeping track for no duplicates, simulate a 52 a deck of cards.

   - .shuffle         : shuffle  deck

+  -

+  - .dealCards     : deals card to players

+* black jack Hand
-  - .findAce        : find if there's an Ace in play.
+* .findAce        : find if there's an Ace in play.
 Change Ace's value to 1 or 11 to get 21 or best possible hand on the first draw

-  - dealCards     : deals card to players
+* change royal value

 - ##### Player

   - Create Player(playerName, chips)    :   Player Name, Starting chips
-  - bet      : deduct initial bet from chips.  optional: (simple validation: can't under or over bet chips than current balance)
+  - .bet      : deduct initial bet from chips.  optional: (simple validation: can't under or over bet chips than current balance)
-  - setChips : *private method*: set the amount of chips based on: bet, winning,  pushing.
+  - .setChips : *private method*: set the amount of chips based on: bet, winning,  pushing.
-  - getChips: get the amount of chips player currently has.
+  - .getChips: get the amount of chips player currently has.